SvenGDK/PSX-XMB-Manager/README.md

   - Game/Homebrew title: REQUIRED
   - You can load a game ID directly from the ISO file, just browse the ISO file before
 - Save the project, now proceed to "Edit ressources"
-  - Option 1: You can load your own cover art and screenshots by clicking on the picture boxes
+  - Option 1 (Homebrew only atm): You can load your own cover art and screenshots by clicking on the picture boxes
   - Option 2: You can load all art from https://psxdatacenter.com/ by clicking on "Load from PSXDatacenter" </br>
   This works only for games and the game's ID has to be in the database.
   - When done, hit "Save ressources".